HALO: Hierarchical Reinforcement Learning for Large-Scale Adaptive Traffic Signal Control: Methodology

 \subsection{Joint Optimization}

-In this section, we describe the joint optimization mechanism integrating Meta-Policy and Sub-Policy under an adversarial hierarchical reinforcement learning framework.
+In this section, we describe the joint optimization mechanism integrating global guidance policy and local intersection policy under an adversarial hierarchical reinforcement learning framework.
 We elaborate on reward definitions, trajectory formulation, and adversarial loss functions.